Hacking, scams and crypto-asset losses

 When a platform collapses, suspends withdrawals or enters insolvency, the legal situation may be very different from a pure cyber-scam.
 In many of those cases the taxpayer has not immediately lost all economic rights: what they retain is a claim, a right to restitution or an insolvency-proceeding expectation against the entity or the insolvency estate.

-That is where V1098-20 remains valuable, because it recalls that non-payment or failure to return at maturity does not, on its own, generate an automatic capital loss.
-The key is to determine when that claim can be considered uncollectible for tax purposes, under the timing rule of Article 14.2.k) of the Personal Income Tax Act (which allows the loss to be recognised where certain circumstances arise, such as a haircut in a refinancing or insolvency agreement, or the lapse of one year from the start of judicial proceedings aimed at collection without it having been satisfied).
-In an FTX-, Celsius- or similar-type scenario, the loss should not be taken as realised in full on the day of the collapse if there are insolvency proceedings or a potential recovery: the correct course is to analyse whether a claim survives and, where appropriate, when it can be deemed uncollectible.
+That is where V1098-20 remains valuable.
+Its facts matter: the ruling resolved an investment in cryptocurrency channelled in 2019 through a company resident in Cyprus, in which the investor considered himself defrauded and, together with other affected parties, brought a criminal complaint.
+The DGT did not find a currently computable loss, and the reason is the one to retain: a claim survived against an identifiable debtor, and none of the circumstances of Article 14.2.k) that allow the loss to be recognised was yet present.
+Non-payment or failure to return at maturity does not, on its own, generate an automatic capital loss; the key is to determine when that claim can be considered uncollectible for tax purposes, under the timing rule of Article 14.2.k) of the Personal Income Tax Act (which allows the loss to be recognised where certain circumstances arise, such as a haircut in a refinancing or insolvency agreement, or the lapse of one year from the start of judicial enforcement proceedings aimed at collecting the claim without it having been satisfied).
+That same logic —a claim exists and the loss is recognised only when it becomes uncollectible— is the one that, by analogy, should be transposed to scenarios of platforms that suspend withdrawals or enter insolvency, of the FTX, Celsius or similar type, even though the ruling did not directly resolve an insolvency case.
+Here too the loss should not be taken as realised in full on the day of the collapse if there are insolvency proceedings or a potential recovery: the correct course is to analyse whether a claim survives and, where appropriate, when it can be deemed uncollectible.

 Loss of the seed or the private key: a serious grey area